Cybersecurity Is No Longer Optional for Canarian SMEs

 1. Automated, Verified Backups

-The single most important measure against ransomware.
-Backups should follow the 3-2-1 rule: three copies of the data, on two different media types, with one copy stored off-site (in the cloud or at a separate physical location).
+The most important measure against ransomware.
+Backups must follow the 3-2-1 rule: three copies of data, on two different media, with one copy off-site (in the cloud or at another physical location).

 Outdated software is the most common entry point for cyberattacks.
-Keeping operating systems, applications, and network equipment firmware current is fundamental.
+Microsoft’s Security Intelligence Report indicates that most attacks exploit vulnerabilities that have had patches available for months.
+Keeping your operating system, applications, and network device firmware up to date is the most effective and lowest-cost preventive measure.

-A firewall is not just a device you install and forget about.
+A firewall is not just a device you install and forget.
 It requires professional configuration, updated rules, and continuous monitoring to be effective.
+A next-generation firewall (NGFW) with deep packet inspection is the recommended option for businesses handling sensitive data.

-Traditional antivirus is no longer sufficient.
-EDR (Endpoint Detection and Response) solutions offer advanced threat detection and automated response capabilities.
+Traditional antivirus is no longer sufficient against modern threats.
+EDR (Endpoint Detection and Response) solutions offer advanced behaviour-based threat detection and automated incident response capabilities.
+Solutions such as Bitdefender GravityZone or Microsoft Defender for Business provide this level of protection at prices accessible to SMEs.

 5. Password Management

-- A business password manager (Bitwarden, 1Password Business)
+- Enterprise password manager (Bitwarden Business, 1Password Teams)

-- A strict policy against reusing passwords between personal and professional services
+- Prohibition on reusing passwords across personal and professional services

 6. Multi-Factor Authentication (MFA)